computer-science-with-applications/book/src/data_structures/lists/index.rst

 yields a list of ten zeros.

-List comprehensions also allow us to filter which values from the original list will be included in the computation of the new list.
+List comprehensions also allow us to filter the values from the original list that will be included in the computation of the new list.
 For example, suppose we wanted to create a ``discounted_prices`` list, but only wanted to include prices (before the discount) that are greater than 10.
 If we were using a ``for`` loop, we might write something like